 Ceiling fans are built with a variety of different motors to fulfill different price, style, and performance requirements.
-Smaller, less expensive motors are not capable of moving as much air and are not precision made so over time wobbles and noise can develop.
-Larger high performance fan motors are designed to efficiently move the maximum amount of air and their precision manufacturing ensures a lifetime of dependable, quiet and stable performance.
-Each motor may be appropriate for different situations, below is a list of the most common fan motor sizes and our recommendation of when they should be used.
+Smaller, less expensive motors are not capable of moving as much air and are not precision made, so over time, they can wobble and noises can develop.
+Larger, high-performance fan motors are designed to efficiently move the maximum amount of air and their precision manufacturing ensures a lifetime of dependable, quiet, and stable performance.
+Each motor may be appropriate for different situations, and we’ve included a list below with the most common fan motor sizes and our recommendations of when they should be used.

 |153mm||An average motor that will provide less air movement and may develop noise and balance issues over its lifetime.
 Appropriate for projects that need an inexpensive fan.|

 |172mm||An above-average motor with good air movement that should be trouble free.
 It’s a reliable and economical solution for smaller or infrequently used rooms.|

 |188mm||A very good motor with excellent air movement and no noise or stability issues over its lifetime.
 A strong value, good for all rooms and usage levels.|

 |212mm||Also a very good motor with excellent air movement and no noise or stability issues over its lifetime.
 A better option for 60” or longer blades.|

 |K55||An outstanding high-performance motor that will have no noise or stability issues even with continuous use.
 More expensive but well worth it for the precision crafted components and engineering.|